Vim (cleaning product)

 Vim is the name of a range of household cleaning products originally produced by Lever Brothers (later Unilever).
-The Vim brand is currently owned by the German multinational company Henkel, and the British multinational company Unilever in Canada, and Vietnam.
+The Vim brand is currently owned by the German multinational company Henkel, while Unilever retains ownership in Canada and Vietnam.

 History

 Vim scouring powder, one of the first products created by William Lever, first appeared on the market in 1904, an offshoot of Monkey Brand scouring soap.
 The name is thought to derive from the colloquial English word "vim" which has the same meaning as the Latin vis, vim ("force", "vigour").